 How To Remove Blackheads From Nose?

-- Prescription medication –Appropriate medication can be prescribed by the doctor to treat a severe case of blackheads.
+- Blackhead Medication: Appropriate medication can be prescribed by the doctor to treat a severe case of blackheads.
 Since blackheads mainly fall into grade 1 acne, relevant topical medicines are prescribed.
 For grade 1 blackheads, the medication generally contains vitamin A and include tretinoin adapalene, benzoyl peroxide.

-- Manual blackhead removal –Dermatologists or skin experts use a specialized tool called a comedone extractor to extract the blackheads from the skin.
+- Manual Blackhead Removal: Dermatologists or skin experts use a specialised tool called a comedone extractor to extract the blackheads from the skin.
 The blackhead extractor has a round loop at the tip which is placed over the blackhead to be extracted.
 It is gently pressed to remove the plug and pressure is then applied to remove the blockage.
 It is one of the easiest and quickest ways to get rid of blackheads but you should consider taking the help of a professional while using this tool for the right amount of pressure to unclog the pore without harming the skin.

-- Microdermabrasion –In this procedure, the upper layer of skin is scrubbed away using a specialized instrument.
+- Microdermabrasion Treatment: In this procedure, the upper layer of skin is scrubbed away using a specialised instrument.
 This unclogs the pores and removes blackheads.
 It is not a popular choice for blackhead removal as in some cases, it may thicken the upper layer of skin and worsen the blackhead condition.

 Before And After Results

-Here are the before and after results from blackhead removal:
+Here are the before and after results from blackhead removal treatment: